Provide and maintain a secure, accessible and impartial place to record and preserve the permanent public record of

 Target #2: 70% of all Recorded documents submitted electronically

-Analysis of results and challenges: Electronic Recording (e-Recording), a time saving and efficient system of recording, allows the customer to initiate the online submission process and once accepted, have immediate access to the index as well as the document image.
+Analysis of results and challenges: Electronic Recording (e-Recording) is a time saving and efficient system of recording, it allows the customer to initiate the online submission process and once accepted, have immediate access to the index as well as the document image.
 Increasing numbers of customers are using this service.
 As a result, there has been an increase in e-Recording vendors offering online electronic recording.
 The Recorder’s office is moving forward with additional vendors to develop the ability to accept multiple merchant submissions to increase our e-Recording volumes, which will, in turn, increase present staff productivity.
 Previous e-Recording target was to reach 60%, it has now been updated to reflect the new goal of 70%.

 |A1: Core Service - Examine, record, index and process original documents.|